onat-dalmaz/oni-website/content/authors/admin/_index.md

 biomedical imaging techniques.
 The focal point of my research is developing novel deep generative models for multi-modal medical image synthesis.

 Starting from Autumun 2023, I'll join Stanford University to pursue a Ph.D. in the Department of Electrical Engineering!
-So excited!